-These are the same three projects that were discussed under the Construction Site Runoff review in IV.B.4.b.2.
+These are the same four projects that were noted under the Construction Site Runoff review in IV.B.4.b.2.
 The Town Planner is responsible for coordinating plan review requirements and review by a consulting engineer for all construction projects, including some, but not all, single family residential house lots.
-The 3 plans that were submitted to the Planning Board were all prepared by a PE and were reviewed by a PE for the Town, and determined to have adequately designed post-construction water quality and volume/peak flow control BMP's.
-One of the projects had started construction without having submitted a plan to the Town, so a Cease and Desist was issued until such plan was submitted and approved.
-The other two plans were also reviewed by RIDEM.
+The 4 plans that were submitted to the Planning Board were all prepared by a PE and were reviewed by a PE for the Town, and determined to have adequately designed post-construction water quality and volume/peak flow control BMP's .
+One of these projects was also reviewed by RIDEM.

 It is very easy to review 100% of plans.
+(McLellan Page, Inc., Coast to Coast Fulfillment, 65 Nooseneck, Leyden Solar)

-SECTION II.B. - Post Construction Inspections during Year 8 (2011): Parts IV.G.2.o and IV.B.5.b.10 Proper Installation of Structural BMPs: Inspection of BMPs, to ensure these are constructed in accordance with the approved plans (the program must include inspection of 100% of all development greater than one acre within the regulated areas that result in discharges to the MS4 regardless of whom performs the review).
+SECTION II.B. - Post Construction Inspections during Year 9 (2012), Parts IV.G.2.0 and IV.B.5.b.10 - Proper Installation of Structural BMPs: Inspection of BMPs, to ensure these are constructed in accordance with the approved plans (the program must include inspection of 100% of all development greater than one acre within the regulated areas that result in discharges to the MS4 regardless of whom performs the review).

-of Site Inspections: 1 (in 2011) # of Complaints Received: 0 of Violations Issued: 1 # of Unresolved Violations Referred to RIDEM: 0
+of Site Inspections: 4 # of Complaints Received: 0 of Violations Issued: 0 # of Unresolved Violations Referred to RIDEM: 0